From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

-Notice in most of these figures that the arrival time near the origin is greater than zero, indicating that there is some finite time before the infection is detected anywhere.
-Let's investigate this phenomenon by finding the offset time.
-For simplicity, let's focus on the constant population case where $\vec{v}=0$, so the first outbreak will occur at the origin.
-To review, by outbreak, we mean two things: first, the infection density must exceed the critical value for detection $I(0,t) \geq I_c$, and second, the case counts must be increasing $\dot{I}(0,t)>0$.
+Notice in these figures that the numerically calculated arrival time near the origin is greater than zero, indicating that there is some finite time before the infection is detected anywhere.
+At distances smaller than $\sim \sqrt{\langle x^2 \rangle}$, the analytical arrival time predicted by diffusion appears to be zero, a consequence of the highly localized initial conditions, but this is not a good indicator an outbreak is actually occurring close to the origin.
+It is clear from looking at these plots that there is a characteristic gap in the arrival time at the origin.
+We will quantify this gap by finding the offset time.
+For simplicity, we will focus on the constant population case where $\vec{v}=0$, so the first outbreak will occur at the origin.
+As a reminder, by outbreak, we mean two things: first, the infection density must exceed the critical value for detection $I(0,t) \geq I_c$, and second, the case counts must be increasing $\dot{I}(0,t)>0$.
 The offset time $t_O$ is the smallest time which satisfies both of these conditions.
 If $R_0\leq 1$, we can never satisfy the second condition because the infection density at the origin decreases monotonically, so $t_O$ does not exist.
-If $R_0>1$, the infection initially spreads out causing the infection density to decrease at the origin from its initially infinite value, but at late times exponential growth in the total number of cases causes the infection density at the origin to increase, so there exists a finite time at which the infection begins to increase.
-This places a lower bound on the offset time.
-Solving $\dot{I}(0,t) =0$ reveals a particularly simple form for this time.
+If $R_0>1$, the infection initially spreads out causing the infection density to decrease at the origin from its initially infinite value, but at later times exponential growth in the total number of cases causes the infection density at the origin to increase, so there exists a finite time $t^*$ at which the infection begins to increase.
+This places a lower bound on the offset time $t_O\geq t^*$.
+Solving $\dot{I}(0,t) =0$ reveals a particularly simple form for this time: